Juventud least gecko

 The Juventud least gecko (Sphaerodactylus oliveri) is a species of lizard in the family Sphaerodactylidae.
 The species is endemic to the West Indies.

 Etymology

 The specific name, oliveri, is in honor of American herpetologist James Arthur Oliver.

 Geographic range

-S. oliveri is found in Cuba and the Bahamas.
+Sphaerodactylus oliveri is found in Cuba and the Bahamas.

 Habitat

-The preferred habitat of S. oliveri is forest at altitudes of 0–600 m.
+The preferred habitat of Sphaerodactylus oliveri is forest at altitudes of 0–600 m.